photonmass

 Do Photons have Mass?

-Estimated Read Time: 3 minute(s)
+Estimated Read Time: 5 minute(s)

-Common Topics: mass, invariant, particle, energy, people
+Common Topics: mass, photons, invariant, energy, particle

 Do photons have mass?

-The quick answer: NO.
+The quick answer: NO

 However, this is where it gets a bit confusing for most people.
-This is because in physics, there are several ways to define and measure a quantity that we call “mass”.
+This is because, in physics, there are several ways to define and measure a quantity that we call “mass”.
 Now, it doesn’t create any confusion among physicists because we tend to know in what context such a quantity is defined.
 However, for the general public trying to decipher scientific papers and presentations, this is a trap that many fall into and can be the source of much confusion.

 In physics, the most important definition of a bare mass (we are not going to deal with effective mass that is a part of solid state/condensed matter physics) is what is known as the invariant mass.
-Invariant mass ([itex]m_0[/itex]) (aka rest mass, proper mass, or intrinsic mass) is independent of reference frame.
-In other words, an object’s invariant mass has the same value no matter who is observing the object and no matter what their velocity is relative to the object.
+Invariant mass ([itex]m_0[/itex]) (aka rest mass, proper mass, or intrinsic mass) is independent of the reference frame.
+In other words, an object’s invariant mass has the same value no matter who is observing the object and no matter what its velocity is relative to the object.
 The invariant mass of a particle is defined as the total energy of the particle measured in the particle’s rest frame divided by the speed of light squared.
 More generally, the invariant mass is defined via the general relationship

 [tex]E^2 = (m_0 c^2)^2 + (pc)^2[/tex]